-Additionally, low flow periods can impact the water quality in waterbodies of the MCW.
-During low flow periods, sediment can accumulate as it is generally not transported through the waterbody at the same rate as it would be under normal flow conditions.
+Additionally, low flow periods can impact the water quality in waterbodies of the VFMRW.
+During low flow periods, TP and sediment can accumulate, there is less assimilative capacity within the waterbody, and generally TP and sediment are not transported through the waterbody at the same rate they are under normal flow conditions.